Stealth aircraft: Vulnerable modes of flight

 Stealth aircraft are still vulnerable to detection while and immediately after using their weaponry.
-Since stealth payload (reduced RCS bombs and cruise missiles) is not yet generally available, and ordnance mount points create a significant radar return, stealth aircraft carry all armaments internally.
-As soon as weapons bay doors are opened, the plane's RCS will be multiplied and even older generation radar systems will be able to locate the stealth aircraft.
+Since stealth payload (reduced RCS bombs and cruise missiles) is not yet generally available, and ordnance mounting points create a significant radar return, stealth aircraft usually carry all armaments internally.
+When payload bay doors are opened, the plane's RCS can be increased, diminishing stealth characteristics and making it vulnerable to detection.
 While the aircraft will reacquire its stealth as soon as the bay doors are closed, a fast response defensive weapons system has a short opportunity to engage the aircraft.

 This vulnerability is addressed by operating in a manner that reduces the risk and consequences of temporary acquisition.
-The B-2's operational altitude imposes a flight time for defensive weapons that makes it virtually impossible to engage the aircraft during its weapons deployment.
-New stealth aircraft designs such as the F-22 and F-35 can open their bays, release munitions and return to stealthy flight in less than a second.
+The B-2's low observability makes it difficult for defensive systems to detect, track, and engage.

 Some weapons require that the weapon's guidance system acquire the target while the weapon is still attached to the aircraft.
 This forces relatively extended operations with the bay doors open.

 Such aircraft as the F-22 Raptor and F-35 Lightning II Joint Strike Fighter can also carry additional weapons and fuel on hardpoints below their wings.
 When operating in this mode the planes will not be nearly as stealthy, as the hardpoints and the weapons mounted on those hardpoints will show up on radar systems.
 This option therefore represents a trade off between stealth or range and payload.
 External stores allow those aircraft to attack more targets further away, but will not allow for stealth during that mission as compared to a shorter range mission flying on just internal fuel and using only the more limited space of the internal weapon bays for armaments.